mcauser/awesome-micropython/readme.md

 * [MPRemoteEditor](https://github.com/joewez/MPRemoteEditor) - A simple Windows IDE for developing with MicroPython MPRemote devices.
 * [uPyExplorer](https://github.com/RetepRelleum/uPyExplorer) - Explorer for MicroPython Device.
 * [mpr](https://github.com/bulletmark/mpr) - Wrapper for MicroPython mpremote tool.

+### Tools

+* [belay](https://github.com/BrianPugh/belay) - Belay is a Python library that enables the rapid development of projects that interact with hardware via a MicroPython-compatible board.

 ## Miscellaneous